fake-name/xA-Scraper/README.md

 an executing instance of the FetchAgent components of the [ReadableWebProxy](https://github.com/fake-name/ReadableWebProxy) fetch-agent RPC service on your local LAN.

- -FurAffinity has a login captcha.
+ - FurAffinity has a login captcha.
 This requires you either manually log the FA scraper in (via the "Manual FA Login" facility in the web-interface), or you can use a automated captcha service.
 Currently, the only solver service supported is the [2Captcha service](https://2captcha.com/).